Course Number and Title: OTA 225 Clinical Fieldwork Level I-A

 - Respond with awareness that occupation impacts quality of life, well- being, and health promotion.

-- Compare and contrast the roles and functions of the OTR, COTA, and/or other professionals in various practice settings.
+- Compare and contrast the roles and functions of the OTR, COTA, and/or other professionals in various pediatric practice settings.

 - Discuss current healthcare trends and contemporary standards of practice across the life span.